Last Monday of the Month | 207 Water Street | Free

 The event is free, and advance registration is encouraged.
 You don’t have to read the full selection to enjoy the event; everyone is welcome!

-Nineteen Reservoirs: On Their Creation and the Promise of Water for New York City is available for purchase at most bookstores.
+When the Astors Owned New York: Blue Bloods and Grand Hotels in a Gilded Age is available for purchase at most bookstores.
 Register for this meeting of the Seaport Museum Book Club today to receive a 10% off discount code for online orders of the book at McNally Jackson Books.

 Enjoy More That the Museum Offers